 Perform the following steps to test the grounding of a SAN Volume Controller node.
-Follow the steps for the SAN Volume Controller configuration that you are using.
-Before you start, confirm that you know the SAN Volume Controller model type, the uninterruptible power supply type, and whether you are using redundant ac power.
+Before you start, confirm that you know the SAN Volume Controller model type and whether you are using redundant ac power.
 Note the location of the signal cables that are attached to the SAN Volume Controller.